Semgrepignore v2 reference

 If no project root is found this way, it

-defaults to the scanning root itself if it is a folder or to its containing
+defaults to the scan root itself if it is a folder or to its containing

 folder if it is a regular file.